Rosemary Bishop Indigenous Education Scholarship

 The Rosemary Bishop Indigenous Education Scholarship is available to Indigenous children from regional and remote communities and towns throughout Australia who will be entering Year 7.
 Scholarships are limited to two children per family.

-Applications for Yalari scholarships beginning in 2024 are now closed.
+Applications for Yalari scholarships beginning in 2025 are now open.

 When you apply for the Rosemary Bishop Indigenous Education Scholarship you will need to include in your application:

 - A completed Yalari Scholarship Application Pack (ALL questions completed)

 - A copy of the applicant’s birth certificate